Irish Bangers and Mash (Sausages, Onion Gravy & Colcannon)

 - sea salt flakes and freshly ground black pepper

 - A can of Marrowfat peas.
 In Australia, our local Coles supermarket sells canned marrowfat peas in the International aisle.
-Can’t get your hands on marrowfats?
+Never had them?
+Marrowfat peas make the best mushy peas!
+If you can’t get your hands on marrowfats?
 Substitute with garden peas!

 Additions

-Try adding a teaspoon or two of seeded mustard to your gravy, a little horseradish, or add some fresh herbs.
+Try adding a teaspoon or two of seeded mustard to your gravy, a little horseradish, or adding some fresh herbs, like finely chopped parsley.
 A good homemade gravy is only limited by your imagination.

 Equipment